icall-3/news-website/docs/SRS.md

 ### 1.2 Intended audience

 - Ages: Open for everyone, no age restriction.
-- The app is inteneded for personal use, with free of any taxes, no commercial activites are permitted.
+- The app is inteneded for personal use, with free of any taxes, no commercial activities are permitted.

 ### 1.3 Intended use